 Giving back to save lives through great photography

 Giving back to save lives through great photography is a huge part of who I am and where I've come from.
-Advocacy for animals is embedded into my heart.
+Advocacy for animals is embedded into the very heart of my being.

-My journey into shelter pet photography began way back in September 2011 when I was undertaking a voluntary transport assignment for a rescue group and picking up two dogs from one of Sydney's largest pounds at that time - Renbury Farm Animal Shelter.
+My journey into shelter pet photography began way back in September 2011.
+I was undertaking a voluntary transport assignment for a rescue group and picking up two dogs from one of Sydney's largest pounds.
 This pound no longer exists.

-I took my camera with me and snapped a few photos of these dogs, and a couple of other tiny dogs being collected by another rescue group.
+I took my camera with me and snapped a few photos of these dogs.
+Then a couple of other tiny dogs being collected by another rescue group.

-This other group picking up dogs that afternoon was the now-famous Mrs PFT of "Paws for Thought" Rescue who was there to collect her latest rescues...
+This other group picking up dogs that afternoon was the now-famous Mrs PFT of "Paws for Thought" Rescue.
+Marika was there to collect her latest rescues...
 Wallace and Grommit.

-In the later years, I enlisted the help of a couple of other talented young photographers and we set up a roster so I could start to have some weekends off to spend with my family.
+In the later years, I enlisted the help of a couple of other talented young photographers.
+We set up a roster so I could start to have some weekends off to spend with my family.

-I left Renbury in February 2016 and went on to volunteer for Australia's No. 1 council-run animal shelter...
-The Sutherland Shire Council Animal Shelter where I was a valued volunteer from January 2017 to December 2019 before heading up north to move to our farm.
+It was such an honour to be a valued volunteer from January 2017 to December 2019 before heading up north to move to our farm.

-I now live on the Barrington Coast of NSW and am happy to chat with organisations in our region who value the benefits of professional photography and storytelling to help their pets find forever homes.
+Now based on the Barrington Coast of NSW, I would love to collaborate with organisations in our region who value the benefits of professional photography.
+This combined with emotive storytelling to help their companion animals find wonderful forever homes.
 If your organisation would like my help, please contact me.

-Since Covid started I volunteer my technical expertise to Let the Ladies Go.
-I designed and implemented their online adoption process and I provide ongoing support with helping schedule hen adoption days.
+Today I volunteer my technical expertise to Let the Ladies Go.
+I designed and implemented their online adoption process early in the early days of COVID.
+I provide ongoing support with helping schedule hen adoption days.

-Over the past 9 years, I've also supported many different rescue groups in many ways from photographing their adoptable pets or events to helping fundraise by creating beautiful calendars, providing imagery for greeting cards, or helping with marketing materials.
+Over the past 9 years, I've also supported many different rescue groups.
+From photographing their adoptable pets or events to helping fundraise by creating beautiful calendars, providing imagery for greeting cards, or helping with marketing materials.
 Below are the groups I have collaborated with since 2011:

 I am a proud HeARTs Speak Artist Member joining a global network of photographers, artists, authors, graphic designers, and advocates who believe in the power of collaboration to be the ambassadors of change.